gorse-io/docs/src/docs/benchmark.md

 | RecommendFromItemBased/10 | 2.21 | 2.21 | 5.86 | 1.94 | 6.75 | 5.10 | 3.79 |
 | RecommendFromItemBased/100 | 4.35 | 3.86 | 9.75 | 3.87 | 21.53 | 10.08 | 10.81 |
 | RecommendFromItemBased/1000 | 23.65 | 21.59 | 36.04 | 22.25 | 183.78 | 57.02 | 59.73 |

+[^1]: The first logo in the cell represents the database for data storage, and the second logo represents the database for cache storage.